vipinsdk/Almedia-Code-Challenge/README.md

 ```

 ## Mock Node.js server
 In the real world, the offers would be fetched from the actual APIs from different providers.
 In this code challenge I have created a mock server that will server the offer data (given and added offers with valid and invalid responses).
-This approach align with the actual implementation of the code that fetches the data from the actual APIs using a HTTP module like axios.
+This approach align with the actual implementation of the code that fetches the data from the actual APIs using a HTTP module like axios. <br />
 NOTE: The implementation for this server is kept bare minimum (to server the responses only)

 #### Building the node.js server